aleszuin/docs/raspberrypigateway.md

 	$ passwd

 and set your timezone, the default is UTC.
-This will ensure that the emonGLCD display displayes the correct time and resets it's kWh/d counters at the correct time:
+This will ensure that the emonGLCD display displayes the correct time and resets it's kWh/d counters at the correct time.
+Since this is a read only file system we need to temporary make it read/write then lock it back to read only once we're done:

+	$ ipe-rw
 	$ dpkg-reconfigure tzdata
+	$ ipe-ro

 ## Troubleshooting